straut12/Joystick-MCP3008-RPi-ESP32-Compare/README.md

 # Compare Performance of Analog Joystick with Raspberry Pi 3A+/0 (+MCP3008) vs ESP32

-For the controller portion of a motorized buggy I was using an analog joystick.
-First attempt was with a Raspberry Pi 0 and ADC (MCP3008).
-While the Pi0/MCP3008 did work the response was too laggy to be useable.
-I then tried a Pi3A+ (quad core) and it worked much better with the joystick.
-Next I used a ESP32 and got the best performance.
-It is easy to research how a microcontroller (ESP32) would be faster than a Raspberry Pi/ADC (MCP3008) combo in an analog use case.
+I was trying to use a Raspberry Pi0 (with MCP3008 ADC) to control a joystick for a motorized buggy.
+However, it was too laggy to be useable.
+After more testing I saw Raspberry Pi 3A+ (quad core) was better and ESP32 was best.
+By using cProfile on the Raspberry Pis and utime.ticks_diff() on ESP32 I could compare the amount of time each hardware took to get the analog input from the joystick and quantify what I was seeing with the buggy.
+It is easy to research how a microcontroller (ESP32) would be faster than a Raspberry Pi/ADC combo in an analog use case.
 But I wanted to be able to quantify the difference I was seeing between hardware.
-Boxplots are a great way to visualize how significant the delta is so the exercise also gave me an opportunity to use Jupyter Notebook and learn how to create boxplots with Panda/Seaborn.​ First, to create the dataset, I would need to isolate the bottle neck in the program.  cProfile would be used for the Raspberry Pi Python programs and utime.ticks_diff() would be used to investigate the ESP32 micropython code.​​​
+Boxplots are a great way to visualize how significant the delta is so the project gave me an opportunity to use Jupyter Notebook and learn how to create boxplots with Panda/Seaborn.

+First, to create the dataset, I would need to isolate the bottle neck in the program.  cProfile would be used for the Raspberry Pi Python programs and utime.ticks_diff() would be used to investigate the ESP32 micropython code.​​​

 ## Connections and Hardware
 To install Adafruit packages for MCP3008
-`$ pip3 install adafruit-circuitpython-mcp3xxx`
+`(.venv)$ python3 -m pip install adafruit-circuitpython-mcp3xxx`

 ![RPi and ESP32](images/RPi-and-ESP32-and-Joystick.png "RPi and ESP32 with Joystick")